 For Arts Award Discover you just fill in a spreadsheet to tell us the names of the children or young people who should receive a certificate.

-Arts Award centres are split between sectors as follows: 23% are youth and community settings, 30% are arts and cultural organisations and 47% are formal education settings.
-So there are more Arts Award centres outside schools than within!
+FACT: Fewer than half of Arts Award centres are formal education settings (including colleges and universities as well as state and independent schools).
+Almost a third are arts and cultural organisations and nearly a quarter are youth and community settings.
+So there are more Arts Award centres outside formal education than within!

 FACT: Anyone who works with children or young people can run Arts Award.
 Our Arts Award advisers include artists and arts teachers as well as non-specialist teachers and teaching assistants, youth club workers, librarians and education officers from museums, galleries, theatres, orchestras and dance schools.

 Arts Award encourages partnerships with local artists and arts organisations, so if the young people you work with want to explore an art form you don't know much about, why not connect with someone who does?